Phospholipid: In signal transduction

 Some types of phospholipid can be split to produce products that function as second messengers in signal transduction.
 Examples include phosphatidylinositol (4,5)-bisphosphate (PIP_{2}), that can be split by the enzyme phospholipase C into inositol triphosphate (IP_{3}) and diacylglycerol (DAG), which both carry out the functions of the G_{q} type of G protein in response to various stimuli and intervene in various processes from long term depression in neurons to leukocyte signal pathways started by chemokine receptors.

 Phospholipids also intervene in prostaglandin signal pathways as the raw material used by lipase enzymes to produce the prostaglandin precursors.
 In plants they serve as the raw material to produce jasmonic acid, a plant hormone similar in structure to prostaglandins that mediates defensive responses against pathogens.

 Food technology

-Phospholipids can act as emulsifiers, enabling oils to form a colloid with water.
-Phospholipids are one of the components of lecithin, which is found in egg yolks, as well as being extracted from soybeans, and is used as a food additive in many products and can be purchased as a dietary supplement.
-Lysolecithins are typically used for water–oil emulsions like margarine, due to their higher HLB ratio.
+Phospholipids, and particularly phosphatidylcholine, are a major component of egg yolk lecithin.
+In this form, they function as powerful natural emulsifiers by stabilizing oil water interfaces, and are widely used in food products such as mayonnaise, sauces, and other water–oil emulsions.